snurdal/TaskTracker_API/README.md

 ## 📌 Features

-- ✅ Create, Read, Update, and Delete tasks (CRUD operations)
+- ✅ RESTful API with Create, Read, Update, and Delete operations (CRUD)
 - 🗄 PostgreSQL database integration using EF Core
 - 📐 Clean architecture with separation of concerns
 - 🔒 Entity validations using Data Annotations
-- 🚀 Ready for expansion with services, repositories, and authentication

 ---